binafy/laravel-stub/README.md

 ```

 <a name="how-using-laravel-stub"></a>
-### How using Laravel Stub
+### How to use Laravel Stub

-You may to use Laravel Stub, you need to use `LaravelStub` facade:
+You may use Laravel Stub, you need to use the `LaravelStub` facade:

 ```php
 namespace Binafy\LaravelStub\Facades\LaravelStub;